CrossRef/event-data-user-guide/docs/introduction.md

 ## Reliability and Monitoring

-*This feature will be available at launch.*

-We will provide a Status Service which will show how each component in the system and each external source is functioning.
+The Reports Service shows how each component in the system and each external source is functioning.
 CED integrates with a number of external Data Sources, and is transparent about how we interact with them.

 ## Interpretation